earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Pepper, Stephen C. “The Esthetic Object.” _The Journal of Philosophy_ 40.18 (Sep.
 2, 1943): 477--482. `http://www.jstor.org/stable/2019261`.

 * Pronko, Leonard C. _Theater East and West_.
-Berkeley: U. Cal.
-Press, 1967.
+Berkeley: University of California Press, 1967.

 * Reynolds, Simon. _Rip It Up and Start Again : Postpunk 1978--1984_.
 New York: Penguin Books, 2006.

 * [Sakabe][sc] Megumi.
 “Mask and Shadow in Japanese Culture: Implicit Ontology in Japanese Thought.”
 In _Modern Japanese Aesthetics: A Reader_, translated by Michele Marra, 242--251.
-Honolulu: U. of Hawaii Press, 1999.
+Honolulu: University of Hawaii Press, 1999.

 * Sakai, Naoki. *Translation and Subjectivity: On Japan and Cultural Nationalism*.
 Minneapolis: University of Minnesota Press, 1997.